thomaswsu/trademark-backend/README.md

 }'
 ```

 To get all orders, use the following endpoint.
-This will return a list of orders with their id's.
+This will return a list of orders with their id and other useful info, for later use.
 ```bash
 curl --location --request GET 'http://127.0.0.1:8000/api/order/all' \
 --header 'Authorization: Bearer <access-token>'